Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Preliminary and Problem Definition

-In this paper, we choose the unconditional DDPM~\cite{ho2020denoising} as our target diffusion model since it simplifies the training objective in~\cite{sohl2015deep} and becomes a fundamental work for many follow-up researches.
-In DDPM, the forward diffusion process describes how to gradually transition a data sample $\mathbf{x}_0 \sim q(\mathbf{x})$ from a given distribution to approximate the isotropic Gaussian distribution $\mathcal{N}(0,1)$.
-This is achieved through a Gaussian transition kernel as
+In this paper, we choose the unconditional DDPM~\cite{ho2020denoising} as our target diffusion model since it simplifies the training objective in~\cite{sohl2015deep} and becomes a fundamental work for many subsequent studies.
+The transition kernel in the forward diffusion process of DDPM has a Gaussian form:

 where $\alpha_t=1-\beta_t$ and $\{\beta_t\in (0,1)\}_{t=1}^T$ is the variance schedule that controls the diffusion step size.
 By denoting $\prod_{i=1}^{t}\alpha_i$ as $\Bar{\alpha}_t$, we can represent $\mathbf{x}_t$ using the reparameterization trick as